hariharannatesh/Action-Recognition-using-Pytorch-Geometric/README.md

 - [x] Experiment 1: The sequences are padded along the temporal dimension to a common length.
 - [x] Experiment 2: The data is padded along the feature dimension.
 - [x] Experiment 3: The data for 2 person is batched together along the temporal dimension such that both the graphs are treated separately for spatial and temporal convolution.
+- [x] Experiment original stgcn: The original code is trained from scratch to observe the training and validation plots.

 ## Table